amihaiemil/amihaiemil.github.io/_posts/2017-02-13-github-automatically-deploy-files-from-one-repo-to-another.markdown

 You could, of course, find some way to automatically answer to the prompts.
 Maybe answer "Yes" to all the prompts that could occur, or, if you choose HTTPS, involve the credentials of someone with write access on that repo.
-None of the options are good, obviously.
+None of the options is good, obviously.

 The solution is Github's ``Contents`` API.
 Rultor will ``PUT`` the file through the [update](https://developer.github.com/v3/repos/contents/#update-a-file)